acaloiaro/ess/README.md

 ## Installation

 Installation is required to run `env-sample-sync` manually, or as a native git hook.
-See [pre-commit configuration](#running-as-a-pre-commit-plugin) for pre-commit usage.
+See [pre-commit configuration] (#running-as-a-pre-commit-plugin) for pre-commit usage.

 **Install from the releases page**